zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

   prefix=ZOWE
   ```

-  in the `/config/zowe-install.yaml` file defines a prefix of ZOWE for the STC, so the first instance of Zowe API ML Gateway identifier will be as follows:
+  in the `zowe-install.yaml` file defines a prefix of ZOWE for the STC, so the first instance of Zowe API ML Gateway identifier will be as follows:

   ```
   ZOWEAG1
   ```
 #### Port allocations

-The port values are defined in `/config/zowe-configure.yaml`.
+The port values are defined in the `zowe-install.yaml` file.

 - Zowe API Mediation Layer has three HTTPS ports, one for each micro-service; API Gateway, API Discovery and API Catalog.
 - z/OS Services has HTTPS ports for each of its micro-services; jobs and the data sets.